kriss-kad/NM404_AzmuthStar/README.md

   <img src="doc/part0.png">
 </p>

-To initialize the Azmuth Ship Application first of all we need to Login in SAR API by simply clicking on "Download" button and passing Username ,password, Product id.
+To initialize the Azmuth Ship Application first of all we need to Login in SAR API by simply clicking on "Download" button and passing Username,password and Product id.

 <p align="center">
   <img src="doc/part1.PNG">